 Regardless of industry, whether it’s food & beverage processing, food service, government, healthcare, hospitals, logistics, multifamily, office property management, pharmaceutical, retail, schools or anything else, Pestco is there to provide long-term pest control, exclusion and protection against any infestation.

-Pittsburgh Pest, Odor And Commercial Restroom Hygiene Services
+Pittsburgh Commercial Pest And Restroom Hygiene Services

 Our Complete Care Facility Program is a three-pronged initiative that offers the ultimate in pest control and pest management, washroom hygiene services provided by Enviro-Master and environmental odor and air freshening solutions supplied by Air-Scent.

-This vast array of professional services is available under the cost-effective blanket of our highly-respected company.
+This vast array of professional services is available under the cost-effective blanket of our highly respected company.
 This special offer ensures customized infestation strategies for all types of industries situated in Pittsburgh, PA.
 We are a local company dedicated to our community, providing economical, optimum services and top-of-the-line pest control and pest management solutions.
 Learn more about our complete facilities hygiene services.

 Whether your commercial enterprise is located in East Liberty, South Side, North Side, Lawrenceville, The Golden Triangle, Downtown, Squirrel Hill, Oakland, Shadyside, The Strip District, Carrick, West End or any other suburb in the Greater Pittsburgh area, Pestco is here to help.